 Time

-In project management, the time constraint plays a crucial role, as it encompasses both the project's schedule and the timeframe required for completion.
-Time management effectively ensures that projects are delivered on time and avoid unnecessary delays.
+In project management, the time constraint encompasses both the project's schedule and the timeframe required for completion.
+Time factors to consider include:

 Cost